Low Tech, High Life

 Like steampunk and dieselpunk before it, cablepunk is a derivative of cyberpunk.
-Unlike cyberpunk’s emphasis on “high tech, low life,” however, cablepunk intentional adopts the inverse of “low tech, high life.”
+Unlike cyberpunk’s emphasis on “High Tech, Low Life,” however, cablepunk intentional adopts the inverse of “Low Tech, High Life” as its foundational guide.

 While visually cablepunk highlights cables and cords, the subgenre’s overarching theme is the connectivity of all things.